zehrasarica/rinpy/README.md

 📖 Description
 ------------
-The **RINPY** is designed to predict allosteric sites in 3D protein structures by converting them into the network.
+The **RinPy** is designed to predict allosteric sites in 3D protein structures by converting them into the network.
 In this network, each node represents a residue, where a residue composed of multiple atoms is simplified to a single alpha carbon (CA) atom positioned at the average coordinates of all atoms in that residue.